Salesforce DX - the new Salesforce developer experience

 Integrations

 More important, however, are the ways in which Gearset and Salesforce DX complement each other and can be used together.
 In the example above, Salesforce DX will help improve the workflows of the more technical by making it easier to pull their metadata to their local disk and to test and debug their changes via scratch orgs.
-Gearset, on the other hand, will enable the technical and less technical alike adopt a similar workflow.
+Gearset, on the other hand, will enable the technical and less technical alike to adopt a similar workflow.
 By making it straightforward to sync changes back and forth between an org and your version control system in just a few clicks, with Gearset somebody entirely unfamiliar with git can run a comparison and deployment between their sandbox and an arbitrary git branch, just as they would two orgs, empowering the less technical to work with the same “version control as source of truth” philosophy as the developers in the team.

 Depending on the maturity of your release management process, understanding the shape of your org and the relationships between the objects within it may come as a precursor to pushing changes and setting up CI.
 Gearset’s full org diff complete with dependency analysis gives you the insight you need into the differences between your environments.
 Once you start building deployment packages Gearset’s problem analysis will help you build deployment packages that are successful on first push, avoiding the familiar cycle of build-deploy-fail-repeat.